activeviam/atoti-ui-migration/README.md

 }
 ```

-:bulb: If you use Atoti UI to connect to several Atoti Servers, then add an entry for each of them.
+:bulb: If you use Atoti UI to connect to several Atoti servers, then add an entry for each of them.

-Replace `"https://my-server.com"` by the URL of your Atoti Server.
+Replace `"https://my-server.com"` by the URL of your Atoti server.

 Choose a key to identify this server and replace `"my-server"` by it.
 See [the Atoti UI tutorial](https://activeviam.com/activeui/documentation/5.1.0/docs/tutorial/runningAQuery#serverkey) for more details about server keys.

 Download the data model from your Atoti Server.
 The URL of the relevant REST service ends with _"discovery"_.
 You can find the documentation for this REST service [here](https://artifacts.activeviam.com/documentation/rest/6.0.0/activepivot.html#cube_discovery_get).

-For instance, considering the Atoti Server you used while going through the tutorial:
+For instance, considering the Atoti server you used while going through the tutorial:

 - it is deployed at https://activeui-tutorial-server.activeviam.com:9090/pivot
 - its `discovery` service is accessible at https://activeui-tutorial-server.activeviam.com:9090/pivot/rest/v5/cube/discovery